-The dataset and all the source code we used to evaluate the machine learning and neural network models discussed in this paper is available from github.com/EricXQiu/SportDataProcessing.
+Our dataset and the source code that we used to evaluate all the models discussed in this paper is available from github.com/EricXQiu/SportDataProcessing.

-3.4 Feature Selection
+D. Feature Selection

 The first step in our dataset processing involved selecting features for model training.
-Before selecting these features their significance must be determined.
-Spearman's correlation coefficients ( $\rho$ ) for each sequence are listed in Table 1.
-This table shows that the grade of course, cadence, speed, and altitude significantly influence heart rate more than the other factors.
+Before selecting features, the significance of these sequences must be determined.
+Spearman's correlation coefficients ( $\rho$ ) for each of these sequences are listed in Table I. This table shows that the grade of course, cadence, speed, and altitude significantly influence heart rate more than the other factors.
 We therefore selected these four factors as the features for our heart rate forecasting model.